xuri/excelize-doc/en/cell.md

 func (f *File) MergeCell(sheet, hCell, vCell string) error
 ```

-Merge cells based on the given worksheet name and cell coordinate regions.
+MergeCell provides a function to merge cells by given range reference and sheet name.
 Merging cells only keeps the upper-left cell value, and discards the other values.
 For example, merge cells in the `D3:E9` area on a worksheet named `Sheet1`:

 ```go
 err := f.MergeCell("Sheet1", "D3", "E9")
 ```

-If the given cell coordinate area overlaps with other existing merged cells, the existing merged cells will be deleted.
+If you create a merged cell that overlaps with another existing merged cell, those merged cells that already exist will be removed.

 ## Unmerge cells {#UnmergeCell}